-Posterior tibial tendon insufficiency (also called posterior tibial tendon dysfunction or adult acquired flatfoot) has been named literally after failure of the posterior tibial tendon.
-However, the condition is caused not only by the progressive failure of the posterior tibial tendon; it is also failure of associated ligaments and joints on the inner side of the ankle and foot.
-This results in collapse of the arch of the foot, along with the deformity which most often becomes the debilitating problem in its later stages.
+Posterior tibial tendon insufficiency (also called posterior tibial tendon dysfunction or adult acquired flatfoot) literally means the failure of the posterior tibial tendon.
+However, this condition also involves the failure of associated ligaments and joints on the medial (inner) side of the foot and ankle.
+This results in collapse of the arch of the foot (commonly called "flatfoot" or "flat foot"), along with foot and sometimes ankle deformities that can become debilitating or disabling in later stages.

 The cause of posterior tibial tendon insufficiency is not completely understood.
 The condition commonly does not start from one acute trauma but is a process of gradual degeneration of the soft tissues supporting the medial (inner) side of the foot.
 It is most often associated with a foot that started out somewhat flat or pronated (rolled inward).
 This type of foot places more stress on the medial soft tissue structures, which include the posterior tibial tendon and ligaments on the inner side of the foot.

 Children nearly fully grown can end up with flatfeet, the majority of which are no problem.
 However, if the deformity is severe enough it can cause significant functional limitations at that age and later on if soft tissue failure occurs.

 Also, young adults with normally aligned feet can acutely injure their posterior tibial tendon from a trauma and not develop deformity.
 The degenerative condition in patients beyond their twenties is different from the acute injuries in young patients or adolescent deformities, where progression of deformity is likely to occur.